wprender/cloudbreak-docs/docs/azure/setup.md

 Meanwhile Azure is creating the deployment, here is some information about what happens in the background:

   * Start an instance from the official CentOS image
   * So no custom image copy is needed, which would take about 30 minutes
-  * Use [Docker VM Extension](https://github.com/Azure/azure-docker-extension) to install Docker
   * Use [CustomScript Extension](https://github.com/Azure/azure-linux-extensions/tree/master/CustomScript) to install
 Cloudbreak Deployer (`cbd`)